omidarmat/onLearn/c-image-processing.md

 ## TIFF

 The goals of the TIFF specification are extensibility, portability, and revisability.
 TIFF must be extensible in the future.
 TIFF must be able to adapt to new types of images and data and must be portable between different computers, processors, and operating systems.
 TIFF must be revisable — it is not a read-only format.
 Software systems should be able to edit, process, and change TIFF files.

 ### Tags

 TIFF stands for Tag Image File Format.
-Tag refers to the file's basic structure.
+Tag refers to the file's **basic structure**.
 A TIFF tag provides information about the image, such as its **width**, **length**, and **number of pixels**.
 Tags are organized in **tag directories**.
 Tag directories have no set length or number, since **pointers** lead from one directory to another.
 Here is a list of standard tags:

 ```
 SubfileType